 Food

-- Eat by district as well as by destination list.
+- Eat by district as well as by list.

 - Berlin food fits the city’s exploratory style.